 • Make sure your team is ready to go.
 Miscommunication between teams and managers can be just as detrimental as inaccurate inventory.
 Take steps to improve communication as you grow.

 Another point to keep in mind: be transparent in your processes as you grow.
-Customers always appreciate transparency, and there’s no sense in taking on a large new account if you don’t have the systems in place to
+Customers always appreciate transparency, and there’s no sense in taking on a large new account if you don’t have the systems in place to handle it.

 #4: Invest in Tools to Help You Grow